By LEE BRECHEEN, Louisiana Football Magazine/TV

 So far he has two offers in football, from Grambling and Lane College (in Tennessee).

 His brother Cameron Kennedy also ran track for Woodlawn and was district MVP.
 He’s the one that “pushed me at a young age to have fight in me, a ‘leaders don’t lead in the back’ mindset,” said Isaiah.

 There are four brothers in the Kennedy family.

 He has a 3.4 GPA and has run a low 4.4 40-yard dash.
 He enjoys swimming and reading.

 As a junior in 2022, he passed for over 1,500 yards.

 Contact Lee at firstname.lastname@example.org

 Lee Brecheen has operated Louisiana Football Magazine for over 30 years and is one of the state’s foremost experts on high school football and especially recruiting.
 Based in Baton Rouge, Lee travels statewide to watch practices and games and has broken down film and tape since the late 1980s.
-He has converted the printed product to an online website (Lafootballmagazine.com) that will preview every high school and college football program in the state before kickoff this fall.
+He has converted the printed product to a website (Lafootballmagazine.com) that will preview every high school and college football program in the state before kickoff this fall.
 Lee also hosts a football-centric TV show on YouTube, The Sports Scouting Report, on weekdays.
-He is currently in Shreveport-Bossier taping segments with local players and coaches.